lewiswharf/mailchimp/readme.md

 ##Change Log
++ 2.0 - Upgrade wrapper to API 2.
+Allow List ID to be overidden
 + 1.18 - Fix a bug to handle `&` from MailChimp in error messages.
 + 1.17 - Fix a bug where $output could be `mixed` (Thanks nitriques).
 + 1.16 - A couple bug fixes including [issue #3](https://github.com/lewiswharf/mailchimp/issues/3).